-Here in Texas we have unusual terminology for visitation.
-We call it "access to or possession of" the child.
-Similarly, we don't have "custody."
-Instead, we call it "conservatorship" which can be either joint or sole.
-So while this website is about visitation, we will sometimes call it "possession" for short.
+Here in Texas we have unusual terminology for our Texas visitation schedule.
+We call it “access to or possession of” the child.
+Similarly, we don’t have “custody.”
+Instead, we call it “conservatorship” which can be either joint or sole.
+So while this website is about visitation, we will sometimes call it “possession” for short.

-For detailed information on the Texas Standard Possession Order, visit About the Standard Possession Order.
+For detailed information on the Texas visitation schedule, visit About the Standard Possession Order.
 This website will give you the main points.

 Normally the child lives primarily with one parent.
 Absent agreement otherwise, The other parent has “possession” of the child at these times:

 Every Thursday night during the regular school term (pickup can be after school or at 6:00 p.m.
 Return can be at 8:00 p.m. or the next morning.)

 • The first, third and (if there is one) fifth weekend of each month (pickup can be after school Friday or at 6:00 p.m.
 Return can be at 8:00 p.m.
 Sunday or on Monday morning.).
 If there is a Thursday or Monday school holiday or teacher in–service day, the weekend expands to include that day.

 • If the parent with whom the child lives has the child on the child’s birthday, the noncustodial parent has possession of the child from 6:00 to 8:00 p.m. on the child’s birthday.